tcostain98/GuessTheWord/README.md

 ##### Deployment

+Deployment
-This project was deployed using Git.
+This project was deployed using Code Insitute's mock terminal Heroku.

 -Steps for deployment:

     -Fork or clone this repository.

+    -Create a new Heroku app.

     -Set the building blocks to python and nodejs in that order.

+    -Link the Heroku app to the repository.

     -Click on deploy.

 ###### Credits